A Watership Down

 There is no quorum.
 The IC, whole, assembly, etc. is whomever arrives.
 If you need help, please ask.

 We enjoy expeditions.
-Qualified and seasoned expeditions don’t mind the seperation–some see it as a necessity.
+Qualified and seasoned expeditions don’t mind the separation–some see it as a necessity.

 - Dues, Fees, or Shared Expenses: Yes